Constitutional Studies Minor

 Constitutional Studies at Carroll College

 The Constitutional Studies minor provides interdisciplinary training in the politics, history, and philosophy of constitutional government.
-As an interdisciplinary liberal arts major, it aims to help students achieve the following outcomes: to gain general knowledge of constitutional government in the United States and abroad and to develop effective communication, analytical and critical thinking skills.
-While completing this minor might constitute excellent preparation for law or graduate school, it is not a prerequisite for any further study of the law.
+Completing this minor provides excellent preparation for law or graduate school, although it is not a prerequisite for any further study of the law.
+Law schools are most impressed by students with a broad and deep education in the liberal arts.
+All Carroll students receive such training!